 So as I said before you are all welcome to come and visit us before we return.
 Keep the e-mail updates coming and we will see you in less than 4 months (ugh!).
 We are also not looking forward to finding work.
 Mike still doesn’t know what he wants to be when he grows up (I think Doctor, Lawyer or Fireman is out of the question now).

 OK.
 Great to hear from everyone that has taken the time to let us know what’s going on.
 This update is brought to you by Mike who usually sits behind Linda.
 For some reason, Linda can’t sit and watch me “hunt and peck” at the keyboard.
 I should have paid attention in typing class in high school.
 Somehow I still got an A. Anyway, Linda and just celebrated our 1 year wedding anniversary (4/24) by going on a 5-star dive trip to the Outer Great Barrier Reef.

 Before I start I have to say congrats to Scott and Amy Dohemann on the arrival of Mr. Nicholas Scott Dohemann on April 24th.
 Nicholas picked the best day to come out and say hi!

 If anyone is ever in Australia during Easter Weekend, make sure you do all of your business before Good Friday.
-We wanted to by some wine for our trip for the weekend and found out he hard way that the entire country closes up (even the drive thru liquor stores) for Good Friday.
+We wanted to buy some wine for our trip for the weekend and found out the hard way that the entire country closes up (even the drive-thru liquor stores) for Good Friday.
 This incredibly “religious” country also requires you to buy food if you want to purchase alcohol.
 Go figure!